When does camp start and finish?

 What does the cost include?

-The Easter Camp fee includes most activities, all meals, programming, bands, seminars and parties.
+The Easter Camp fee includes activities, breakfast lunch and dinner meals, programming, bands, entertainment, seminars and parties.
 Campers are responsible for their own tents (with your youth community) and your transport to and from camp.

-Easter Camp is for college aged youth.
-That means if you are between 13-18 years old at the start of camp or are in Year 9-13 at school in the current Easter Camp year then you’re good to go!
+Easter Camp is for college-aged youth.
+That means if you are between 13-18 years old at the start of camp and are in Year 9-13 at school in the current Easter Camp year then you’re good to go!
 Young people rock along with their youth groups from all over the Lower North Island.
 If you were in year 13 in 2020 and missed out on your final year and want to come, get in touch with us by email firstname.lastname@example.org

 Where is Easter Camp?